drshahizan/learn-github/task/task10.md

 # GitHub: Step-by-Step Guide

 ## 10. GitHub Pages
+- Setting up a GitHub Pages website
+- Creating and publishing web content using Markdown and Jekyll
+- Customizing your GitHub Pages site

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/learn-github/issues) for any improvements, suggestions or errors in the content.